FelisDiligens/joplin-plugin-cmoptions/README.md

 # Joplin CodeMirror options plugin

-This is a simple plugin that exposes some CodeMirror options to the user, such as line wrapping or line numbers.
+This is a simple plugin for [Joplin](https://joplinapp.org/) that exposes some CodeMirror options to the user, such as line wrapping or line numbers.

 See the screenshots below: